-The fight to stop fracking is a story of resistance powered by love -- for the water, for our communities and generations to come, for the better world that we're working so hard to build.
-In just 22 short, thundering minutes, Water Warriors will leave you immersed in that story, seeing anew all that surrounds you.
+A story of resistance powered by love—for the water, for our communities and generations to come, for the better world that we're working so hard to build.
+In just 22 short, thundering minutes, Water Warriors will leave you immersed, seeing anew all that surrounds you.

 Water Warriors is the story of a community’s successful fight to protect their water from the oil and natural gas industry.